MileHacker Logo

 Iconic Landmarks

-Buck Island Reef A Protected national landmark, a crown jewel of St. Croix, protects a barrier reef and an uninhabited island just to the northeast of St. Croix.
+Buck Island Reef A Protected national landmark, a crown jewel of St. Croix, protects a barrier reef and an uninhabited island just to the upper east of St. Croix.
 It gains recognition for its pristine white-sand beaches, especially Turtle Beach, and its underwater snorkel trail.

 Landmark Insights

 • Buck Island: Access is exclusively by licensed tour boats operating from Christiansted.
-Numerous reputable tour operators offer half-day or full-day excursions that include Snorkeling gear, instruction, and time on the beach.
+Numerous reputable tour operators offer half-half-day or full-day-day excursions that include Snorkeling gear, instruction, and time on the beach.
 Fees are included in the tour price.
 Go early for calmer waters and fewer crowds.

 • Sunrise Viewing: Point Udall works best at sunrise.
 The monument itself indicates the period with a shadow, and observing the first rays of sun touch U.S. Soil is a memorable experience.
 The drive to Point Udall offers scenic views.